wp-plugins/bruteprotect/readme.txt

 == Description ==

-##Version 0.9.9.9 is an important update.
-Please update immediately.

 BruteProtect tracks failed login attempts across all installed users of the plugin.
 If any single IP has too many failed attempts in a short period of time, they are blocked from logging in to any site with this plugin installed.
 Once you install the plugin, you will need to get a free BruteProtect API key, which you can do directly from your WordPress dashboard.

 This allows you to protect yourself against traditional brute force attacks AND distributed brute force attacks that use many servers and many IPs